misbahSyedd/Rock_Paper_Scissors_CLI/README.md

+# Rock_Paper_Scissors
-# This is a Simple CLI Rock_Paper_Scissors developed using basic Python
+- This is a basic CLI Python program where you can play Rock_Paper_Scissors on your local IDE